HiveQL

 12. Hadoop Ecosystem Integration

-- Apache Impala: Real-time SQL queries
+- Apache Impala: Real-time SQL queries over HMS-managed data

-- Apache Zeppelin: Interactive data exploration
+- Apache Zeppelin / Hue / Superset: Interactive data exploration

 13. Common Big Data Patterns